Ann Blyth: Universal

-Universal lent Blyth to Paramount to play the female lead in Top o' the Morning (1949), as Barry Fitzgerald's daughter, who is romanced by Bing Crosby.
+Universal lent Blyth to Paramount Pictures to play the female lead in Top o' the Morning (1949), as Barry Fitzgerald's daughter, who is romanced by Bing Crosby.
 Back at Universal, she was teamed with Robert Montgomery in Once More, My Darling (1949), meaning she had to drop out of Desert Legion.
-She did a comedy with Robert Cummings, Free for All (1949).
-In April 1949, Universal suspended her for refusing a lead role in Abandoned (1949).
-Gale Storm played it.
+She did a comedy with Robert Cummings: Free for All (1949).
+In April 1949, Universal suspended her for refusing a lead role in the baby adoption ring crime noir Abandoned; Gale Storm played it.

-Universal lent her to Sam Goldwyn star opposite Farley Granger in Our Very Own (1950).
+Universal lent her to Samuel Goldwyn Productions to star opposite Farley Granger in Our Very Own (1950).
 Universal gave her top billing in a romantic comedy, Katie Did It (1951).
 Blyth was borrowed by MGM for The Great Caruso (1951) opposite Mario Lanza, which was a massive box-office hit.
 Back at Universal she made Thunder on the Hill (1951) with Claudette Colbert and had the female lead in The Golden Horde (1951) with David Farrar.
 20th Century Fox borrowed her to star opposite Tyrone Power in I'll Never Forget You (1952), a last-minute replacement for Constance Smith.
 She appeared on TV in Family Theater in an episode called "The World's Greatest Mother" alongside Ethel Barrymore.

 Universal teamed Blyth with Gregory Peck in The World in His Arms (1952).
 She was top-billed in the comedy Sally and Saint Anne (1952) and was borrowed by RKO for One Minute to Zero (1952), a Korean War drama with Robert Mitchum, wherein she replaced Claudette Colbert, who came down with pneumonia.